TarunManagan/Arrays_Strings_C-/README.md

 ALGORITHM:

 --> STEP 1: START
---> STEP 2: Declare and Initializie an array with its size and take its elements as input from the user --> STEP 3: Using FOR loop and the logic for swapping, we can reverse the array
+--> STEP 2: Declare and Initialize an array with its size and take its elements as input from the user --> STEP 3: Using FOR loop and the logic for swapping, we can reverse the array
     for(int i=0; i<n;i++){
         for(int j=0; j<i;j++){